17 Best Things to Do in Castle Rock, Colorado

 Sip tea in a historic, Scottish-inspired castle

 Head to a real castle, not far from Castle Rock!
 Cherokee Castle was built in the 1920s and made to resemble a Scottish castle built in 1450.
-Now, visitors can tour the castle or have an elegant tea there.
+Now, visitors can tour the castle or have an elegant tea there (it’s home to some of the best tea near Denver!).

 You can also tour the grounds of Cherokee Ranch and learn about nature and scientific discoveries there.
 There are also events going on year-round that you can purchase tickets to, including nature talks and walks, concerts, parties, and more.